pubnub/workshop-raspberrypi/projects-python/motion-sensor/README.md

 ## Step 2 : The software

-The motion sensor is designed to send a web based alarm, when it detects motion.
+The motion sensor is designed to send a web based alarm(../../web/motion.html), when it detects motion.
 To do this, the overall setup has to detect motion and then publish a message using PubNub.

 ### Breaking up the code